Pharmacy Residency Program

 PGY1/2 Administrative Residency

-The Health-System Pharmacy Administration (HSPA) pharmacy residency programs at OhioHealth are 24-month programs that offer combined PGY1 and PGY2 residency in addition to a Master of Science (MS) degree in Pharmaceutical Sciences with specialization in Health-System Pharmacy Administration from The Ohio State University College of Pharmacy.
+Health-System Pharmacy Administration and Leadership (HSPAL) pharmacy residency programs at OhioHealth are 24-month programs that offer combined PGY1 and PGY2 residency in addition to a Master of Science (MS) degree in Pharmaceutical Sciences with specialization in Health-System Pharmacy Administration from The Ohio State University College of Pharmacy.

-These programs — offered at OhioHealth Grant Medical Center, OhioHealth Riverside Methodist Hospital and OhioHealth Mansfield Hospital — build on Doctor of Pharmacy (PharmD) eductation and outcomes in the delivery of patient-centered care and in pharmacy operational services.
+Programs offered at OhioHealth Grant Medical Center, OhioHealth Mansfield Hospital and OhioHealth Riverside Methodist Hospital — build on Doctor of Pharmacy (PharmD) eductation and outcomes in the delivery of patient-centered care and in pharmacy operational services.

-During the first year, residents will complete much of their academic training at The Ohio State University College of Pharmacy, while participating in both clinical and administrative rotations.
+PGY1 requirements must be accomplished in the first 15 months of residency.
+A variety of elective inpatient and ambulatory administrative experiences are available based on resident interest.
+Residents will complete academic training at The Ohio State University College of Pharmacy in years one and two, while participating in both clinical and administrative rotations.

 HSPAL residents are active members of the leadership team and pursue activities that will collectively impact the practice of pharmacy.
-We believe this experience creates the greatest opportunity for residents to make a significant impact after their residency in the environment of health system pharmacy and accountable care organizations.
+We believe this experience creates the greatest opportunity for residents to make a significant impact after their residency in the environment of health-system pharmacy and accountable care organization.

 Find a PGY1/2 residency

 View all PGY1/2 pharmacy residencies offered by OhioHealth in the ASHP Residency Directory — complete with program locations, contact info, benefits, special requirements and more.Search the directory

 Applicants must provide a CV, letter of intent, pharmacy transcripts and three letters of recommendation.
 Separate applications are required if applying to multiple programs.APPLY NOW ON THE ASHP SITE